davidgiven/fluxengine/doc/disk-brother.md

 ```

 The word processor checks the media byte, unfortunately, so you'll need to
 change it back to 0x58 before writing an image to disk.
+Just run
+`brother240tool` on the image again and it will flip it back.

 The file format is not WP-1, and currently remains completely unknown,
 although it's probably related.
 If anyone knows anything about this, please